 Project Horizon is a community outreach project of ENHP's Center for Health, Care, and Well-being.
-For over twenty-five years, registered nurses pursuing their baccalaureate degree from University have been involved in the Hartford community by offering their services (i.e. health and education) in schools and neighborhood agencies.
-In 1988, these services were expanded to include Hartford’s homeless population.
+For over 25 years, registered nurses pursuing their baccalaureate degree from the University have volunteered their services in schools and neighborhood health agencies in in the community, including organizations serving people who are homeless.

 For more information on Project Horizon, contact Karen Breda, Associate Professor, Department of Nursing, at email@example.com or call 860.768.4477.